 Edge computing vendors

 There are a number of edge computing vendors that are growing to offer edge data center services.
 In a way, these organizations offer infrastructure as a service, in that the edge data centers can be considered as infrastructure, and that it is being offered as a service.
 Some example vendors are the following:

 Different organizations can become customers of one of these vendors for an edge data center.
 For example, Cloudflare -- a content delivery network organization -- has become a customer of EdgeConneX.

 With the current and future expansion of 5G, edge data centers may become more popular and widely used, but that doesn't spell an end for existing data center models.
 Because edge data centers rely on larger data centers, if the amount of edge data centers increases, then the use of larger data centers should also increase.
 And with increases in edge IoT devices, the amount of data to process, in general, will require traditional data centers.

 Edge computing vs. fog computing

-Fog computing is a very similar term and concept to edge computing.
+Fog computing is a similar term and concept to edge computing.
 Fog computing is a term created by Cisco in 2014 in order to describe decentralizing computing infrastructure.
 The term is also closely related to the internet of things.
 The key difference between edge computing and fog computing is that fog computing includes the placement of nodes between the cloud and edge devices.
-This means that instead of being placed as close to the edge devices as possible, fog computing processes data within an IoT gateway, which is located within the LAN.
+This means that instead of being placed as close to the edge devices as possible, fog computing processes data within an IoT gateway, which is located within the local area network (LAN).
 Fog computing allows the LAN hardware to be situated farther away physically from the end-user devices.
 Both edge computing and fog computing are similar in terms of the fact that they both push some data processing farther from centralized data centers and instead, closer to the end-user devices -- but edge computing typically takes place in a closer physical proximity.